 - Don’t let your coverage lapse – Letting your insurance expire is a guaranteed way to increase your insurance coverage rates.
 Not only will rates go up, but being ticketed for driving with no insurance can result in a revoked license or a big fine.

-- With age comes lower rates – Youthful drivers have a tendency to be less responsible behind the wheel so they pay higher insurance coverage rates.
-Parents adding a teenage driver to your policy can really hurt.
+- With age comes lower rates – Youthful drivers have a tendency to be less responsible behind the wheel, so they pay higher insurance coverage rates.
+Parents adding a teenage driver to their policy can really hurt.
 Older drivers tend to be more responsible, tend to cause fewer accidents and tend to be better behind the wheel.

 - Where you live – Living in less populated areas can save you money when it comes to insurance coverage.
-Drivers who live in large cities regularly have traffic congestion and much longer commute distances.
-Lower population translates into fewer accidents.
+Drivers who live in large cities regularly have traffic congestion and much longer commuting distances.
+A lower population translates into fewer accidents.

 How much can you save with discounts?

-Car insurance companies do not advertise all their discounts in an easy-to-find place, so we researched both well-publicized as well as the least known discounts you could be receiving.
+Car insurance companies do not advertise all their discounts in an easy-to-find place, so we researched both well-publicized and the least known discounts you could be receiving.
 If they aren’t giving you every credit you deserve, you’re just leaving money on the table.

 - Anti-lock Brakes – Anti-lock brake equipped vehicles are safer to drive and will save you 10% or more.

-- Sign Early and Save – Some insurance companies reward drivers for switching policies before your current policy expires.
+- Sign Early and Save – Some insurance companies reward drivers for switching policies before their current policy expires.
 It can save you around 10%.

-- No Claims – Drivers who don’t have accidents pay less as compared to frequent claim filers.
+- No Claims – Drivers who don’t have accidents pay less than compared to frequent claim filers.

 - More Vehicles More Savings – Having multiple cars or trucks with the same company can get a discount on all vehicles.